benjammin97/benjammin97/README.md

 ## Machine Learning
+For these projects, I recommend viewing the results and presentation section of both projects to get an in-depth explanation of the outcomes of the projects.
 ### [Policyholder Identification](https://github.com/benjammin97/PolicyholderIdentification#readme)
 #### Project Summary
 The data analyst is to use data and python code to categorize auto-insurance customers into groups based on risk level.